Neave looked around in utter shock. He thought he was dreaming. As he got up to his feet and looked around, he believed that he must be imagining it.

 These were the three he understood best.
-He was also very much so ignoring the blaring bright potential of madness he sensed in his spirit.
+He also ignored the blaring bright potential of madness he sensed in his spirit.

 Golden mist seeped through the restraints.
 The chains repelled the ethereal mist.
 Neave took a deep breath.
-What to do now?
+What now?
 He was still restrained.

-Oh, bother, if only there was something he could do even laying down on the ground and fully restrained.
+Oh, bother, if only there were something he could do, even laying down on the ground and fully restrained.

 Once the cloth had been compromised, the qi restraints started loosening up.
 The chains were still going full force, however.
-Until Neave flicked the chains as well.
-Once the chains were cracked one by one, he freed himself and scooted as far from the book as he could.
+Until Neave flicked them as well.
+The chains cracked one by one, freeing Neave, who could now scoot as far away from the tome as possible.

-He slowly approached the tome and then flicked it a bit with his foot, checking to see whether it will do anything when touched.
-Nothing.
+He slowly approached it, carefully flicking it with his foot, checking to see whether it would do anything when touched.

 Neave breathed out a sigh of relief.
 He reached for the book with a great deal of hesitation.
 His finger slowly approached the cover of the tome.
-Then he touched it.
-He immediately pulled his arm back and his heart sped up.
+He touched it.
+Neave immediately pulled his arm back, and his heart sped up.

 The tome didn’t do anything.
 It was strangely cold to the touch, however.
 He approached the book again, this time carefully opening it.
-He didn’t pick up anything from the book with his senses, which hopefully meant that was it for any funny business.
+He couldn’t sense anything strange, which hopefully meant that was it for any funny business.

-When he opened the first page, he was greeted by strange letters.
+Strange letters lined the pages of the book.
 They weren’t written in the common tongue.
-Neave couldn’t tell what the individual letters meant, but for some reason, he could still understand exactly what was written.
+Neave couldn’t tell what the individual letters meant, but for some reason, reading the text wasn’t a problem.

 It wasn’t even that long.
 The overwhelming majority of the book was empty.
-All that the book contained was the report on the planet's state, which perfectly coincided with what he’d personally seen, and a curse.
+The book contained the report on the planet's state, which coincided with what he’d seen in the loop and a curse.

-It only seemed to be theoretically possible to break out of this curse.
+It was undoubtedly a legendary devil that wrote this curse.
+It was written in a way that made breaking it only a theoretical possibility.
 The demons of waves one to six were designed to be a certain amount stronger than the individual trapped.
-And the seventh wave demon was there to account for any growth.
+The seventh wave demon was there to account for any growth.